Crawley: New Town

 At first, little development took place in the town centre, and residents relied on the shops and services in the existing high street.
 The earliest progress was in West Green, where new residents moved in during the late 1940s.
 In 1950 the town was visited by the then heir to the throne, Princess Elizabeth, when she officially opened the Manor Royal industrial area.
 Building work continued throughout the 1950s in West Green, Northgate and Three Bridges, and later in Langley Green, Pound Hill and Ifield.
 In 1956, land at "Tilgate East" was allocated for housing use, eventually becoming the new neighbourhood of Furnace Green.
+From the mid-1950s, expanded shopping facilities to the east of the existing High Street were provided.
+The first stage to open was The Broadwalk in 1954, followed by the opening of the Queen's Square development by the recently crowned Queen Elizabeth II in 1958.
+Crawley railway station was moved eastwards towards the new development.

 Expectations of the eventual population of the town were revised upwards several times.
 The 1949 master plan had allowed for 50,000 people, but this was amended to 55,000 in 1956 after the Development Corporation had successfully resisted pressure from the Minister for Town and Country Planning to accommodate 60,000.
 Nevertheless, plans dated 1961 anticipated growth to 70,000 by 1980, and by 1969 consideration was given to an eventual expansion of up to 120,000.

-Extended shopping facilities to the east of the existing high street were provided.
-The first stage to open was The Broadwalk in 1954, following by the opening of the Queen's Square development by Her Majesty The Queen in 1958.
-Crawley railway station was moved eastwards towards the new development.

 By April 1960, when Thomas Bennett made his last presentation as chairman of the Development Corporation, the town's population had reached 51,700; 2289000 sqft of the factory and other industrial space had been provided; 21,800 people were employed, nearly 60% of whom worked in manufacturing industries, and only seventy people were registered as unemployed.
 The corporation had built 10,254 houses, and private builders provided around 1,500 more.
 Tenants were by then permitted to buy their houses and 440 householders had chosen to do so by April 1960.